cpyburn/DirectX12-RTX-Tutorials/0 - Starting Project/README.md

 ## 5. DXR Utilities
 In the following tutorial, we will use some utility functions that are abstracting some really verbose implementation.
 The implementation of those abstractions, available here, is fully documented and should help clarifying the concepts of DXR.

-### DXR Helpers (Download) Download the utility classes and copy to the project directory.
+### DXR Helpers [Download](https://developer.nvidia.com/rtx/raytracing/dxr/tutorial/Files/DXRHelpers.zip) the utility classes and copy to the project directory.
 ### !!!
-Note: DXR Helpers (Download) Download the utility classes and copy to the project directory.
+Note: DXR Helpers [Download](https://developer.nvidia.com/rtx/raytracing/dxr/tutorial/Files/DXRHelpers.zip) the utility classes and copy to the project directory.
-Add the utility files to the solution
+1. Add the utility files to the solution
-Select all .cpp and set the precompile flag to Not Using Precompiled Headers Add $(ProjectDir) to the project include C/C++> General> Additional Include Directories After each step, you should be able to run the sample.
+2. Select all .cpp and set the precompile flag to Not Using Precompiled Headers
+3. Add $(ProjectDir) to the project include C/C++> General> Additional Include Directories After each step, you should be able to run the sample.
 At this point, nothing visual has changed.
 !!!
 Tip After each step, you should be able to run the sample.
 At this point, nothing visual has changed.
 Enabling Raytracing Capabilities